stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 13 (P2L10) - Clock Radio Exercise.md

 ## Timer Events Quiz

-_When the clock time reaches the alarm time, what responses should the clock radio have?_
+_When the clock time reaches the alarm time, what responses should the clock radio have_?

 - Play beep/radio
 - Start alarm timeout timer